 A measurement mode for line current harmonic precompliance testing can be accomplished by using the Absolute Magnitude Display as chosen within the Graph menu.
-By setting up a fpl file list of the first forty line harmonic frequencies this mode can graph a plot of the harmonics of the power line current.
+By setting up an fpl file list of the first forty line harmonic frequencies this mode can graph a plot of the harmonics of the power line current.
 Choose a receiver bandwidth of 10 Hz.
 It is highly recommended that the IEC standard be obtained and understood by the user before this test is undertaken.
 A copy of this standard is available through ANSI.
 The current is measured using an external current transducer, connected to channel A or B. The current transducer frequency response bandwidth is required to be flat from 50 Hz to 2.5 KHz.
 Note that the current transducer must have an output that is safety isolated and meets the SELV (Safety Exposed Low Voltage) requirements when connected to measure line current.
-One such current transducer that meets the above requirements is the PR30 available from LEM USA.